-The AD7675 is a successive approximation analog-to-digital converter based on a charge redistribution DAC.
+The AD7677 is a successive approximation analog-to-digital converter based on a charge redistribution DAC.
 Figure 3 shows the simplified schematic of the ADC.
-The capacitive DAC consists of two identical arrays of 16 binary-weighted capacitors that are connected to the two comparator inputs.
+The capacitive DAC consists of two identical arrays of 16 binary weighted capacitors that are connected to the two comparator inputs.

-During the acquisition phase, terminals of the array tied to the comparator's input are connected to AGND via SW+ and SW- .
+During the acquisition phase, terminals of the array tied to the comparator's input are connected to AGND via SW+ and SW-.
 All independent switches are connected to the analog inputs.
-Thus, the capacitor arrays are used as sampling capacitors and acquire both analog signals.

-When the acquisition phase is complete and the $\overline{\text{CNVST}}$ input goes or is low, a conversion phase is initiated.
+Thus, the capacitor arrays are used as sampling capacitors and acquire the analog signal on IN+ and IN- inputs.
+When the acquisition phase is complete and the CNVST input goes low, a conversion phase is initiated.
 When the conversion phase begins, SW+ and SW- are opened first.
 The two capacitor arrays are then disconnected from the inputs and connected to the REFGND input.
-Therefore, the differential voltage between the output of IN+ and IN- captured at the end of the acquisition phase is applied to the comparator inputs, causing the comparator to become unbalanced.
+Therefore, the differential voltage between the inputs IN+ and IN- captured at the end of the acquisition phase is applied to the comparator inputs, causing the comparator to become unbalanced.
 By switching each element of the capacitor array between REFGND or REF, the comparator input varies by binary weighted voltage steps ($V{REF}/2$, $V{REF}/4$... $V{REF}/65536$).
 The control logic toggles these switches, starting with the MSB first, in order to bring the comparator back into a balanced condition.
 After the completion of this process, the control logic generates the ADC output code and brings BUSY output low.